Some aspects of the Liouville equation in mathematical physics and statistical mechanics: vi. Classical Liouville Theory and the Microscopic Interpretation of Black Hole Entropy

 We can therefore expand for example $ T $ in Laurent series:

 In the quantum case the $ L_{n} $ become operators and relatively to the commutator form a Virasoro algebra:

-This is a central extension of the algebra ([Gn,Gm] = (n - m)Gn+m).
+This is a central extension of the algebra $([G_n,G_m] = (n - m)G_{n+m})$.
 The central extension in the commutator algebra arises because of the normal ordering of the creation operators.
 It is a standard result for quantum CFT in 2-D that the asymptotic density of states for given $ L_{0} $ is completely determined by the Virasoro algebra by means of the Cardy formula\cite{21}

-The entropy can therefore be calculated by using the logarithm of the Cardy formula $ S = \ln \rho.$ \\ A central extension of the conformal algebra ([Gn,Gm] = (n - m)Gn+m) can already arise at classical level in the Poisson algebra of the charges, as for example in the Liouville theory\cite{22}.
+The entropy can therefore be calculated by using the logarithm of the Cardy formula $ S = \ln \rho.$ \\ A central extension of the conformal algebra $([G_n,G_m] = (n - m)G_{n+m})$ can already arise at classical level in the Poisson algebra of the charges, as for example in the Liouville theory\cite{22}.